-This article outlines the hotels in Hong Kong which offer club or executive lounges to guests.
+This article outlines the hotels in Hong Kong which offer the best executive club lounge.
 By reviewing each of these club lounges, I conclude which hotel club lounge comes in at the top and which hotels I would select as having the best club lounges that Hong Kong has to offer.

 Why Choose A Hotel With A Club Lounge?

 Executive Club hotel lounges provide an interesting environment to work and relax in.
 Some lounges also provide dedicated meeting rooms, although I find holding meetings in the main lounge more friendly.
-When I travel on my own for business, I don’t like to sit in restaurants on my own.
-Room service is also a lonely affair so a club lounge provides the ideal environment to enjoy good food and atmosphere whilst being completely comfortable that you are sitting on a table for one.
+When I travel on my own for business, I’m not particularly eager to sit in restaurants on my own.
+Room service is also a lonely affair, so a club lounge provides the ideal environment to enjoy good food and atmosphere whilst being completely comfortable sitting at a table for one.

 Which Hotels Have The Best Executive Club Lounges In Hong Kong?